 - Is there an HSA tax form that I need to file with my tax return?

 - What if I had more than one HSA in a single tax year?

 - Can you provide more information on annual taxes?

-- Does Lively send out tax forms?
-If so, when?
+- When does Lively send out HSA tax forms?

 - What are the tax implications of investing my HSA funds?

 - Who is ultimately responsible for the HSA?

 - What will happen to my HSA in a divorce scenario?

 - Are HSAs tax-deductible at the state level?